carrie823/react-laravel-portfolio/README.md

-# React Portfolio
+# Carrie Ng's Portfolio

+## About
-Carrie Ng's Portfolio Link: https://carrieng.vercel.app/
+- Carrie Ng's Portfolio Link: https://carrieng.vercel.app/

+## Features
-Portfolio built using a react frontend and a laravel backend.
+- Built using a react frontend making API calls to a laravel backend
+- Routed pages Home, About Me, Projects, and Contact pages
+- Links deployed project websites and contacts